zineland/zine/README.md

 file = "1-first.md"
 # the title of this article
 title = "First article"
-# the optional author of this article
+# the optional author id of this article.
-author = ""
+author = "zine-team"
 # the cover of this article
 cover = ""
 # the publish date of this article